 How do you get people talking about you online?
 One way is to make your business word-of-mouth worthy.

-Another way is to encourage customer to share their experience on social with a store or brand hashtag, like #howyouthryv!
+Another way is to encourage customers to share the experience they had with your small business on social media using a store or brand hashtag, like #howyouthryv!

 Stay in the Loop with Your Small Biz Mix